ajkistner/xport/README.rst

 What's it for?
 ==============
+**This is a fork of the XPORT package that allows for the conversion of SEND (Standard for the Exchange of Nonclinical Data) XPT files to tab-delimited format, along with other enhancement

 XPORT is the binary file format used by a bunch of `United States government agencies`_ for publishing data sets.
 It made a lot of sense